 On December 9, 2016, the “KOUNOTORI” cargo transporter was launched from the Tanegashima Space Center and carried the α7S II to the ISS.
 The α7S II captured and recorded a variety of 4K videos and images from 400 km above the surface of the earth, where the α7S II completes an orbit around the planet approximately once every 90 minutes.

 To ensure the capability of α7S II, various tests were conducted by JAXA.
 The test results ensured that the α7S II is reliable and durable for different atmospheres like outer space by taking into consideration various parameters such as high vacuum, cosmic radiation, and abrupt temperature fluctuations.
-Hence, the α7S II has been tabbed as the camera for the new outer platform on the ISS’s Japanese Experiment Module referred as “KIBO”.
+Hence, the α7S II has been tabbed as the camera for the new outer platform on the ISS’s Japanese Experiment Module, referred to as “KIBO.”

 The immersive 4K videos captured by the α7S II have been released on the “α Universe” official site.
 The history of the α7S II’s implementation on the ISS can also be viewed on the site.

-However, there are still lots of images that are uncovered like the earth at night from space.
-So let us all wait for all those amazing images as it will be exciting to watch.
+However, many images are still uncovered, like the earth at night from space.
+So let us all wait for all those amazing images as they will be exciting to watch.